Image source: KOMO News

 If the driver who was at fault for the collisions was indeed suffering from a psychotic episode, and if an organization such as a government agency was aware that she was prone to these episodes and failed to properly supervise her, the injured victims might be able to file a claim against the agency that could have prevented the crash if they had supervised her properly.

 Insurance claims involving so many vehicles and so many complicated legal issues can be difficult to navigate alone.
-In circumstances like these, it is often a good idea to work with an experienced personal injury attorney in order to recover compensation for time off work, medical bills, and other damages caused in a car wrecka.
+In circumstances like these, it is often a good idea to work with an experienced team of car accident attorneys in order to recover compensation for time off work, medical bills, and other damages caused in a car wreck.